 There are two historical funiculars in operation in Pittsburgh: the Monongahela Incline and the Duquesne Incline, both of which run between different parts of South Shore and Mount Washington.
 The Monongahela Incline is the oldest continuously operating funicular in the United States.

 The inclines are great for experiencing a part of history while enjoying a panoramic view of the city.
-For those living in the area, they can be a useful form of transport, but are mostly a tourist attraction.
+If you live in the area, they can be a useful form of transport, but they are mostly tourist attractions.

 Taxis in Pittsburgh

-Hailing a cab in the City of Bridges isn't as simple as one might think.
-Unless riders are in Downtown, hailing one off the street is unlikely, and the better option would be to call for one in advance.
-Most taxis operating in Downtown, called City Cabs, are black and white and can be hailed off the street, but the city does have hundreds of other cab companies one could call.
+Hailing a cab in the City of Bridges isn’t as simple as you might think.
+Unless you’re Downtown, hailing one off the street is unlikely, and the better option would be to call for one in advance.
+Most taxis operating in Downtown, called city cabs, are black and white and can be hailed off the street, but the city does have hundreds of other cab companies you could call.

 Ride-hailing applications such as Uber and Lyft also operate in Pittsburgh.